kamchatka-volcano/hypertextcpp/README.md

     </div>
     <p> Last num is $(num) </p>
 ```
-won't compile because the `num` variable isn't visible outside the `for` block scope generated by loop extension on the `div` tag.
+won't compile because the `num` variable isn't visible outside the `for` block scope generated by the loop extension on the `div` tag.

 ### Sections
 **\[\[** `text, html elements, statements, expressions or other sections` **]]**
-Sections can contain a part of template document, and it's possible to attach control flow extensions to them.
+Sections can contain a part of the template document, and it's possible to attach control flow extensions to them.
 Their main usage is adding attributes to HTML elements conditionally.

-Let's update todolist example by adding a line-through text style to completed tasks:
+Let's update the todolist example by adding a line-through text style to completed tasks:
 [`examples/02/todolist.htcpp`](examples/02/todolist.htcpp)
 ```html
 <html>